Browse by . . .

 As plans for culture at Ground Zero stagnate, can political art respond?
 The backlash definitely is setting in, with exhibitions of the key architects, plus Luc Tuymans, Krzysztof Wodiczko, and Sam Durant.

 You call this a monument?
-Ed Ruscha traces the course of empire and Thomas Hirschhorn a world in ruins, while "Monuments for the USA," featuring Sam Durant among so many others, seeks a nation worth remembering.
+Ed Ruscha traces the course of empire, while "Monuments for the USA," featuring Sam Durant and others, seeks a nation worth remembering.

 Dürer